BSidesPDX/bsidespdx.org/events/2018/review-board.md

   <td style="vertical-align:top">
   <img src="/images/2018/review-board/timzen.jpg" alt="Topher Timzen" height="1500" width="1500"/></td>
   <td style="vertical-align:top">
   <p><strong>Topher Timzen</strong> is currently a Vulnerability Enthusiast at a Fortune 50 Red Team and enjoys causing constructive mischief.
-He is located in the woods hiking or mountain biking when not computing.
+Topher has spoken at conferences such as DEF CON, SecTor and BSidesPDX on offensive security research.
+Enjoying teaching, particularly about exploitation, he has been running the CTF at BSidesPDX for the past few years.
+Topher is located in the woods hiking or mountain biking when not computing.
 More information can be found at <a href="https://tophertimzen.com">TopherTimzen.com</a> & <a href="https://twitter.com/TTimzen" target="_blank">@TTimzen</a>.
   </p></td>
 </tr>